prneidhardt/Supervised-Learning-Regression/README.md

 ## Problem Statement
 - Analyze the used devices dataset, build a model which will help develop a dynamic pricing strategy for used and refurbished devices, and identify factors that significantly influence the price.
 ## Skills and Tools
-- Exploratory Data Analysis (Univariate analysis, Bi-Variate analysis)
+- Exploratory Data Analysis (Univariate analysis, Bivariate analysis)
 - Linear Regression